-with $\phi\neq0$ and $\psi\neq0$.
-The first one is of Petrov type $N$ , the second one of Petrov type $III$.
-Of course the functions appearing in the metric \eqn{metVSI} can be modified by coordinate transformations which preserves its form:
+with $\phi\neq0$ and $\psi\neq0$ .
+The first one is of Petrov type $N$, whereas the second one is of Petrov type $III$.
+Of course the functions appearing in the metric \eqn{metVSI} can be modified by coordinate transformations that preserve their writing :

 Using these transformations it is easy to check that the induced transformations on the functions $(F,W)$ read